 The available evidence suggests that palliative care improves patient satisfaction relative to usual care.
-One good quality prospective cohort study11 and three RCTs, including one good quality20 and two fair quality,^{10,15} reported on patient satisfaction; three of these studies found higher satisfaction or a greater increase in satisfaction in the intervention group compared to controls.
-Another RCT in patients with mixed diagnoses found no difference in satisfaction between groups, likely due to small sample size.15 We found no evidence of heterogeneity according to study population, intervention timing, or delivery of care by specialized or generalist teams.
+One good quality prospective cohort study13 and three RCTs, including one good quality21 and two fair quality,^{12,23} reported on patient satisfaction; three of these studies found higher satisfaction or a greater increase in satisfaction in the intervention group compared to controls.
+Another RCT in patients with mixed diagnoses found no difference in satisfaction between groups, likely due to small sample size.23 We found no evidence of heterogeneity according to study population, timing or type of palliative care intervention.